shorebirdtech/docs/docs/guides/code_push_release.md

 ### Determine next release version

-We will start by running `shorebird releases list` to see what releases have been created:
+We will start by running `shorebird releases list` to see the current set of releases:

 ```
 bryanoltman@boltman ~/Shorebird/time_shift (main)